MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ## Alternative Arrangements

-You may already have parts of the stack:
+If you are a software developer, you may already have parts of the stack:

 ### Python

-* Use PyCharm, Anaconda, or JupyterLab instead of VS Code
+* Use PyCharm, Anaconda, or JupyterLab instead of VS Code.
+Python 3.12 and above.

 ### SQL Server